 Join over 5,000 Michiganders who have reduced their stress and enjoy life more

-Provided in collaboration with West Virginia University Extension, Stress Less with Mindfulness series introduces participants to the experience and practice of mindfulness to reduce stress.
-Mindfulness can be defined as paying attention in a particular way: On purpose, in the present moment and non-judgmentally.
+Provided in collaboration with West Virginia University Extension, Stress Less with Mindfulness introduces participants to the experience and practice of mindfulness, with a goal of reducing stress.
+Mindfulness can be defined as paying attention in a particular way: on purpose, in the present moment and non-judgmentally.

 Research has shown that practicing mindfulness is effective in reducing stress-related symptoms such as worry, depression and physical tension, and may be helpful in managing chronic conditions such as cardiac disease and diabetes.

 By offering teens, adults, and seniors alternative ways of relating to everyday life experiences, including thoughts, emotions, physical sensations and events, Stress Less with Mindfulness teaches and encourages the use of mindfulness self-care skills to help one feel better and enjoy life more.